 Disposition modes

-The most important part of the receipt is usuallydisposition.mode.
+The most important part of the receipt is usually the disposition.| Mode | What it means |

 |---|---|